Selena Gomez and David Henrie Reunite at Disneyland on the 4th of July

 It's a Disney Channel reunion!

-Selena Gomez celebrated the 4th of July with her Wizards of Waverly Place co-star David Henrie.
+Selena Gomez celebrated the Fourth of July with her Wizards of Waverly Place co-star David Henrie.
 The two stars spent the day at (where else?)
 Disneyland in Anaheim, Calif.

 "Hope everyone had a great 4th of July!" the "Wolves" singer wrote on Instagram alongside a photo of the pair.
 "Spent mine with some of my favorite people @disney."